ColOfAbRiX/tankwar/README.md

 project.
 With the oncoming of my interest for the Scala Programming Language I decided to start myself a side project to that first one and properly implement my own ideas on the subject and learn the language itself.

+The first implementation of the project has been a success, I could see different behaviours evolving after only few tens of generations but at the same time all my inexperience on the domain and on the programming style made the code fairly complex and messy, also because I decided to implement by myself the physics and nerual network algorithms.
+For these reasons and for the fact that I wanted more generalization and to be able to play around in different situations, I decided to fully rewrite the projct using more funcional programming and libraries, except for the graphics that I think it's small enough that it's worth the effor of building it.

 [PLOSS-1]: http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1000292

 ### Goals